 In the Media

-Learn more about Fantasy Football Analytics by listening to this Rotoviz interview with Isaac (segment starts about 25 minutes in):
+Learn more about Fantasy Football Analytics by listening to this Rotoviz interview with Isaac (segment starts about 25 minutes in—click the play button on the top of the page):

 If you want to know more about my background, here is my CV:

 If you have questions best suited for the community, please ask them in the site’s comments section below an article (so I can answer other people if they have the same question).
 To contact us about FFA Insider, see here.
 To contact me personally, email me at: [email protected] Serious inquiries only!

 - Dawes, R. M., Faust, D., & Meehl, P. E. (1989).
 Clinical versus actuarial judgment.
 Science, 234, 1668-1674.